Human trafficking in Nepal: Overview of human trafficking

 Human trafficking is the fastest growing criminal industry in the world, second to drug dealing and tied with arms dealing.
 According to the United Nations Office on Drugs and Crime, human trafficking is the acquisition of people by improper means such as deception, force, or fraud, with the goal of exploiting them.
 All countries are affected as source or destination countries or a combination of both, although developing countries tend to be source countries for developed nations.

 According to a conservative estimate by the International Labour Organization, around 2.4 million people—overwhelmingly women and girls—are currently in forced labor as a result of trafficking, creating a US$32 billion industry worldwide.
-Annually, approximately 600,000-800,000 people are trafficked across national borders around the world, 80 percent of whom are women and girls.
+Annually, approximately 600,000–800,000 people are trafficked across national borders around the world, 80 percent of whom are women and girls.
 Around 1.2 million victims of trafficking are minors: around 43% are trafficked for commercial sexual exploitation while 32% are for involuntary servitude, and 25% for a mixture of both.
 Nepali victims are trafficked within Nepal, the Middle East, and even Europe plus other areas such as Malaysia and forced to become prostitutes, domestic servants, beggars, factory workers, mine workers, circus performers, child soldiers, and others.

 The process of human trafficking can be explained by two models: "hard" and "soft".
 The distinction between hard and soft trafficking has to do with the coercion or complicity of family members in the entry of a person into forced prostitution.
 Hard trafficking is conducted through false promises and coercion.
 It spreads from district to district, and has shifted significantly from rural to urban areas.
 In soft trafficking, family members can play roles beyond "seller", including transporter and purchaser.

 Destinations

 Within Nepal

 Trafficking victims often are taken to locations within Nepal, often from rural areas to the urban centers.
-Mainly young girls and women are trafficked for sexual exploitation in places such as cabin/dance restaurants, massage parlors, and other places within tourism sector.
+Mainly young girls and women are trafficked for sexual exploitation in places such as cabin/dance restaurants, massage parlors, and other places within the tourism sector.
 However, these spaces also host many women who entered sex work voluntarily, and those who might have entered voluntarily but were later not allowed to leave and end up in slave-like conditions.
 Within Nepal, labor trafficking is also common: victims often end up in carpet and garment factories, embroidering sweatshops, brick-kilns, and others.